mihirKachroo/mihirKachroo/README.md

 My name is Mihir 😃.
 I am from Ontario, Canada and I love to explore and learn about new things.
 ## 😄 About Me
-* 🔭 I’m currently enjoying the weather
+* 🔭 I’m currently chilling
 * 💻 I’m learning flutter developement
 * 📫 How to reach me: mkachroo29@gmail.com
 * 💬 Ask me about anything!
 I am happy to help.